MLB cancels opening day after sides fail to end lockout

-Manfred said he is canceling the first two series of the season that was set to begin March 31, dropping the schedule from 162 games to likely 156 at most.
-Manfred said the league and union have not made plans for future negotiations, and that players won’t be paid for missed games.
+Manfred said he is canceling the first two series of the season that was set to begin March 31, dropping the schedule from 162 games to likely 156 games at most.
+Manfred said the league and union have not made plans for future negotiations.
+Players won’t be paid for missed games.

 “My deepest hope is we get an agreement quickly,” Manfred said.
 “I’m really disappointed we didn’t make an agreement.”

-After the sides made progress during 13 negotiating sessions over 16 1/2 hours Monday, the league sent the players’ association a “best and final offer” Tuesday on the ninth straight day of negotiations.
+After the sides made progress during 13 negotiating sessions over 16 1/2 hours Monday, the league send the players’ association a “best and final offer” Tuesday on the ninth straight day of negotiations.

-Players rejected that offer, setting the stage for MLB to follow through on its threat to nix opening day.
+Players rejected that offer, setting the stage for MLB to follow through on its threat to cancel opening day.

-“Today is a sad day,” union leader Tony Clark said.
-“The reason we are not playing is simple: a lockout is the ultimate economic weapon.”

 At 5:10 p.m., Manfred issued a statement that many fans had been dreading: Nothing to look forward to on opening day, normally a spring standard of renewal for fans throughout the nation and some in Canada, too.